-Strict liability torts are those that may see the defendant held liable even if they did not intend the conduct that caused harm to the plaintiff and did not act carelessly (and thus were not negligent).
+a type of tort that provides for liability in the absence of negligence or intentional conduct Strict liability torts are those that may see the defendant held liable even if the defendant did not intend the conduct that caused harm to the plaintiff and did not act carelessly (and thus was not negligent).
 Consider, for example, a case where your neighbour on a hillside property has excavated their backyard for a pool.
-While they followed all applicable laws and acted in a reasonable manner, a rainstorm caused a mudslide that swept their excavated soil onto your property, which damaged your house.
+They've followed all applicable laws and acted in a reasonable manner.
+However, a rainstorm causes a mudslide that sweeps their excavated soil onto your property, damaging your house.
 Your neighbour was not negligent since they acted reasonably, but they may be held strictly liable for the damage to your property.

-The doctrine of strict liability provides a remedy for a narrow range of cases in which there are public policy reasons for requiring a morally innocent, or strict liability a type of tort that provides for liability in the absence of negligence or intentional conduct near-innocent, party to pay for unexpected harm.
+The doctrine of strict liability provides a remedy in a narrow range of cases in which there are public policy reasons for requiring a morally innocent, or near-innocent, party to pay for unexpected harm.
 Strict liability torts are rare and have been recognized in only limited circumstances, notably when harm is caused by the escape of something from a landowner's property.
 Notably, there are defences available to defendants alleged to have committed a strict liability tort.
 The availability of defences distinguishes strict liability from the concept of absolute liability, where there are no defences available.
-Absolute liability is typically relevant with respect to regulatory offences, such as speeding, rather than torts.
+Absolute liability is typically relevant in respect of regulatory offences like speeding rather than torts.

-Vicarious liability, which is sometimes referred to as a subcategory of strict liability, is the principle that a person may be held liable for the actions of another due to their relationship, such as where employers are held responsible for the actions of their employees when employees are acting in the normal course of business.
-For example, imagine that a loss prevention officer detained you against your will on the suspicion of shoplifting.
-If you were innocent and sued, a court may hold that in addition to the employee, the store owner-as the employer-is also liable due to the principle of vicarious liability.
-Strict liability and vicarious liability will be discussed in Chapter 11, Strict Liability and the Rule in Rylands v Fletcher, and Chapter 12, Vicarious Liability.
+Vicarious liability, which is sometimes referred to as a subcategory of strict liability, is the principle that a person may be held liable for the actions of another due to their relationship, such as where employers are held responsible for the actions of their employees when acting in the normal course of business.
+For example, imagine that a loss prevention officer detains you against your will on the suspicion of shoplifting.
+If you were innocent and sued, a court may hold that the employee and the store owner as the employer are both liable due to the principle of vicarious liability.
+Strict liability and vicarious liability will be discussed in Chapter 8.